Minimal Faithful Permutation Degrees for Irreducible Coxeter Groups and Binary Polyhedral Groups: The Classical Groups and

-In the above, $U$ is a submodule of dimension $(n-1)$ and is called the {\it deleted permutation module}.
-The Coxeter group $W(D_n)$ is the split extension of the deleted permutation module $U$, when $p=2$, with the symmetric group $Sym(n)$.
+In the above definition, $U$ is a submodule of dimension $(n-1)$ called the {\it deleted permutation module}.
+The next result is well-known and easily verified by a direct calculation. \begin{proposition} Let $n \geq 3$ an integer.
+The only proper submodules of $\mathbb{F}_{p}^{n}$ invariant under the action of the alternating group $\Alt(n)$ are $U$ and $V$. \end{proposition}